Angelkev/wireframing/README.md

 Figma allows teams to brainstorm and sketch early wireframes quickly, then evolve them into high-fidelity mockups without switching tools.
 Its collaborative nature ensures designers, developers, and stakeholders remain aligned throughout the process.

 ---

+## 4. Benefits of Wireframing in Software Development (mandatory)

+Wireframing offers significant benefits from a software development perspective by bridging the gap between design and implementation.

+### 1. Guides the Design Process

+Wireframes provide a clear blueprint of the layout, navigation, and functionality before coding begins.
+This allows developers to understand the intended flow of the application early, reducing ambiguity.
+**Example:** A login wireframe with input fields and a submit button clarifies what data needs to be captured and how the backend should handle authentication.

+### 2. Facilitates Communication

+Wireframes act as a shared visual language between designers, developers, and stakeholders.
+They minimize misunderstandings by showing concrete layouts rather than relying on abstract descriptions.
+**Example:** A wireframe of a homepage with a hero banner and navigation bar helps all team members agree on priorities before development starts.

+### 3. Identifies Issues Early

+By visualizing layout and functionality at an early stage, wireframes make it easier to spot potential usability or workflow problems before coding.
+This reduces costly rework during development.
+**Example:** Discovering during wireframing that a checkout process has too many steps allows adjustments before developers build the logic.

+### 4. Improves Efficiency

+With wireframes, teams can iterate quickly and cheaply, testing multiple ideas without the overhead of redesigning finished code.
+This results in a smoother transition from concept to implementation.
+**Example:** Switching a sidebar menu to a top navigation bar in a wireframe is far faster and cheaper than rewriting the code later.

+---

+## 5. Wireframing in Practice (mandatory)

+Wireframing has a practical impact on real-world projects by preventing usability issues before development begins.

+### Real-World Scenario

+A team designing an **e-commerce website** created wireframes to plan the checkout process.
+The initial wireframe showed a four-step flow: cart → shipping → payment → confirmation.
+During review, stakeholders noticed that requiring account creation before checkout could frustrate users and lead to cart abandonment.

+### Resolution

+Thanks to the wireframe, the issue was caught early.
+The team modified the flow to allow **guest checkout**, moving optional account creation to the confirmation page.
+This adjustment simplified the user journey and made the checkout process more user-friendly.

+### Impact on the Final Product

+When the site launched, analytics showed higher checkout completion rates and fewer abandoned carts.
+The usability issue was solved before a single line of code was written, saving time, money, and effort.

+### Conclusion

+This example demonstrates that wireframing is more than just a design step—it is a critical tool for ensuring **user-friendly design, efficient development, and improved collaboration**.
+By visualizing and testing ideas early, wireframes reduce risks and pave the way for a smoother, more successful product launch.

+---